 For many, this is the face of God

 It’s full of stars

 My God, it’s full of stars

 I pulled into Rucky Chucky higher than a kite in orbit.
 I don’t even remember them weighing me or what they said, just a lot of smiles and encouragement.
 I got an escort down to the river where I had the childish desire to play in the water.
 I debated whether to tell my crew that I was hallucinating and having a spiritual breakthrough of monumental proportions, but the sobering cold waters of the American River told me to just share the facts so we could figure out what to do.
-Brian and Dan got to work on my shoes, and I told them I had thrown up everything since Dardenelles and was having trouble keeping water down.
+Brian and Dan got to work on my now-soaked shoes, and I told them I had thrown up everything since Dardenelles and was having trouble keeping water down.
 They paused with concern, but quickly broke it down.
 One cup of broth here, one cup of broth at Green Gate, and we’ll see how it goes.
 Dan said that another Vespa might do the trick, so we saved that for Green Gate.